turingschool/front-end-curriculum/lessons/module-1/array-prototypes.md

 Sometimes we need to access information about an array or certain elements in our array.
 Methods we use to do that are called **accessor** methods.
 They do not mutate or change the original array - they just give us information, or copies of parts of the array.

 In other cases, we will want to change the data our array holds. **Mutator** methods actually mutate, or change, the data in the array.
-If we needed to remove a student element from the `students` array, we'd need to use a mutator method.
+If we needed to remove an instructor element from the `instructors` array, we'd need to use a mutator method.

 ## Protocol